marcus-grant/notes/python-collections.md

 ## List Comprehension

-The same is done with lists, but inside square brackets.
+The same comprehensions are possible with lists, but inside square brackets.
 Again, a comprehension consists of a mapping expression, iteration expression and optional conditional statement.